Betty Ross

 Elizabeth "Betty" Ross (later Talbot and then Banner) is a character appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, the character first appeared in The Incredible Hulk #1 (1962) as a romantic interest of the Hulk (Dr. Bruce Banner).
 She is the daughter of General Thaddeus E. "Thunderbolt" Ross.
-Over the years, the character has undergone multiple transformations, including the Harpy and Red She-Hulk (or She-Rulk).
+Over the years, the character has undergone multiple transformations, including the Harpy and Red She-Hulk.

-The character was portrayed by Jennifer Connelly in Hulk (2003) and by Liv Tyler in the Marvel Cinematic Universe film The Incredible Hulk (2008).
+The character was portrayed by Jennifer Connelly in Hulk (2003).
+The character has also appeared in the Marvel Cinematic Universe (MCU) portrayed by Liv Tyler in the films The Incredible Hulk (2008) and Captain America: Brave New World (2025).
+An alternate version appeared in the Disney+ animated series What If...?
+(2021) voiced by Stephanie Panisello.

 Publication history

 Betty Ross debuted in The Incredible Hulk #1 (May 1962) by writer Stan Lee and artist Jack Kirby.
 She was an on-and-off again supporting character in the Hulk's various series for decades, serving as his longest-running love interest.
 In 1989, Betty Ross Banner received an entry in The Official Handbook of the Marvel Universe Update '89 #1.

 Stan Lee originally portrayed Betty Ross as a strong willed and independent-minded, yet conventionally polite woman.
 Mid-1980s The Incredible Hulk writer/artist John Byrne portrayed her as more wilful and confrontational, characterizations which would remain in place during Peter David's long run as the series' writer.
 Betty has a miscarriage in The Incredible Hulk vol. 2 #360.
 Though this occurred during David's run on the series, the issue was instead written by editor Bob Harras.
 David recalled, "The reason I refused to do it was because Betty was really losing her child to editorial fiat.
 It was decided by the powers-that-be that Betty and Bruce were not to become parents because that would make the characters seem ‘too old’ to the younger readers.
 My run on the book almost ended with that issue; I nearly walked over it.
 But there were so many stories I still wanted to tell that ultimately I stayed with it, even though I fumed about it for quite a while."